Atabearo/KMB2023/_My Examined Life inbox/pinboard/giving from my heart.md

 I want to start by trusting myself, with [[telling the truth]] to myself and following through with what I say.

-Yet I cannot trust myself to act, trust my friends above my distorted perceptions, trust God that I will be OK.
-I have a great need for the virtue of [[Christian humility]].
+At the moment I cannot trust myself to act, trust my friends above my distorted perceptions, trust God that I will be OK.
+I have a great need for the virtue of [[christian humility]].

 ---